itod/PEGKitMiniMathTutorial/README.md

 Hey there, it looks like you're trying to parse text input in Objective-C. You've come to the right place.

-**PEGKit is a parser generator implemented in Objective-C**.
-PEGKit converts [language grammars](http://en.wikipedia.org/wiki/Parsing_expression_grammar) into parsers intended for use in Cocoa applications running on iOS or Mac OS X.
+**[PEGKit](https://github.com/itod/pegkit) is a parser generator implemented in Objective-C**.
+PEGKit converts [language grammars](http://en.wikipedia.org/wiki/Parsing_expression_grammar) into parsers intended for use in Cocoa applications running on iOS or OS X.

 With PEGKit, you can define your language with a **high-level**, **easy-to-use**, **BNF-style grammar**, and then **generate Objective-C source code** which implements a parser for your language.